Finomnis/librespot-docker/README.md

 To run the librespot Docker image successfully, you have to mount in the PulseAudio device as `/run/user/1000/pulse` to the Docker container and publish the ports `5353/udp` and `5354/tcp`.

-This all can be achieved by the following docker-compose script:
+All of this can be achieved through the following docker-compose script:

 ```
 version: "2"